Jeffrey Dahmer: Death

 On the morning of November 28, 1994, Dahmer left his cell to conduct his assigned work detail.
 Accompanying him were two fellow inmates, Jesse Anderson and Christopher Scarver.
 The trio were left unsupervised in the showers of the prison gym for approximately 20 minutes.
 At approximately 8:10 a.m.
-Dahmer was discovered on the floor of the bathrooms of the gym suffering from extreme head wounds; he had been severely bludgeoned about the head and face with a 20 inch metal bar.
+Dahmer was discovered on the floor of the bathrooms of the gym with extreme head wounds; he had been severely bludgeoned about the head and face with a 20 inch metal bar.
 His head had also been repeatedly struck against the wall in the assault.
 Although Dahmer was still alive and was rushed to a nearby hospital, he was pronounced dead one hour later.
-Anderson had been beaten with the same instrument, and died two days later from his wounds.
+Anderson had been beaten with the same instrument; he died from his wounds two days later.

 Scarver, who was serving a life sentence for a murder committed in 1990, informed authorities he had first attacked Dahmer with the metal bar as Dahmer was cleaning a staff locker room, before attacking Anderson as Anderson cleaned an inmate locker room.
 According to Scarver, Dahmer did not yell or make any noise as he was attacked.
 Immediately after attacking both men, Scarver, who was thought to be schizophrenic, returned to his cell and informed a prison guard: "God told me to do it.
 Jesse Anderson and Jeffrey Dahmer are dead."
 Scarver was adamant he had not planned the attacks in advance, although he later divulged to investigators he had concealed the 20-inch iron bar used to kill both men in his clothing shortly before the killings.
+According to Scarver, Dahmer's final words were: "I don't care if I live or die.
+Go ahead and kill me."

 Upon learning of his death, Dahmer's mother Joyce responded angrily to the media: "Now is everybody happy?
 Now that he's bludgeoned to death, is that good enough for everyone?"
 The response of the families of Dahmer's victims was mixed: some celebrated the news, while others were saddened.
 Catherine Lacy, the mother of victim Oliver Lacy, remarked: "The hurt is worse now, because he's not suffering like we are."
 The district attorney who prosecuted Dahmer cautioned against turning Scarver into a folk hero, saying that Dahmer's death was still murder.
 On May 15, 1995, Scarver was sentenced to two additional terms of life imprisonment for the murders of Dahmer and Anderson.

 Dahmer had stated in his will that he wished for no services to be conducted and that he wished to be cremated.
 In September 1995, Dahmer's body was cremated, and his ashes divided between his parents.
-Owing to a disagreement between his parents as to whether Dahmer's brain should be retained for medical research, this organ was initially retained, but also cremated in December 1995.
+Owing to a disagreement between his parents as to whether Dahmer's brain should be retained for medical research, this organ was initially retained, but later cremated in December 1995.